HQ2000-Rust/AGE-engine/README.md

 fn once(commands: &mut Commands, resources: &mut SendAnyMap, event_handle: &mut EventHandle) {
     println!("Hello World!");
 }
+**Im´t is recommended to try it out by yourself as there's so much more to do than just this!
+(I just didn't have enough time for more examples)**
 ```
 ## Inspiration
 Even though this project isn't finished by far, I already have some sources that do and will influence this project: